 - Support from 8 office locations around the world (US, UK, Canada, Australia, New Zealand, Singapore, and Hong Kong) means that if you call during business hours you are likely to get someone very familiar with the bank you use and other questions you may have.

 - The Wise account review (formerly Borderless) for both personal and business

-- Multi-currency account lets their users hold, manage, and convert between 50+ currencies as well as get local bank details in 10 currencies
+- Multi-currency account lets their users hold, manage, and convert between over 40 currencies as well as get local bank details in 10 currencies

 - Business account offers bulk payments and integration with various financial software

 - Also can get a Wise Visa or Mastercard (review)

 - Pay and get paid in multiple currencies

 - Integration with Xero

 With 6 ties, 1 win for OFX, and 1 for Wise (was TransferWise), it’s safe to say that both are stellar currency transfer providers.
 Truthfully you will be hard pressed to beat either of these.